isomerpages/moe-corporationpri/_departments/English.md

 to become lifelong readers.
 Students have access to a diverse selection of high-quality, age-appropriate materials and are given dedicated time and space to read for enjoyment.</p>
-<p><strong>Primary 4 and 5: Little Red Dot</strong>
+<p><strong>Primary 4, 5 and 6: Little Red Dot</strong>
 </p>
-<p>The programme empowers the CPS students to keep abreast with current affairs
+<p>The programme empowers the CPS students to keep abreast of current affairs
-using authentic texts and materials while providing opportunities for collaboration and make connections of learning to life.</p>
+using authentic texts and materials while providing opportunities for collaboration and making connections of learning to life.</p>
-<p><strong>Primary 6: I and Inspire Magazines</strong>
+<p><strong>Selected Primary 6 Classes : Inspire Magazines</strong>
 </p>
-<p>Students engage with the I magazine or Inspire magazine, which feature
+<p>Students engage with the Inspire magazine, which features relatable and
-relatable and thought-provoking content.
+thought-provoking content.
 These magazines encourage students to develop a deeper understanding of the world around them.</p>
 <h3><strong>Foundation of Curriculum</strong></h3>
 <p><strong>STELLAR Programme (Primary 1 to Primary 6)</strong>
 </p>